 The College continues to focus on vocational skill development and employability and is the supplier of choice for many national and international companies for dedicated apprentice training schemes.
 The College continues to deliver Higher Education including Higher Apprenticeships to ensure a wide range of progression opportunities for learners from Level 3 courses.

-The SMB Group have also secured agreement to run a number of T-Levels and are now developing the proposition.
+The SMB Group have also secured agreement to run a number of T-Levels and are now delivering the proposition in 2022-23.